How much does it cost to open a pho restaurant?

 Getting to the Real Cost to Build and Open a Pho Restaurant

 In all seriousness, in order to determine the cost of open your pho restaurant, you should do both 1. and 2. above.
 It's like this:

 - Planning = Defining and developing your concept, and creating and maintaining an accurate pro forma to guide you.

 - Execution = Follow your plan and be nimble to adjust and improve in order to minimize costly mistakes throughout the construction and operation phases.

-By working out your costs systematically with a pro forma and updating it regularly, and then minimizing mistakes as you go, you can keep your cost as close as possible to your pro forma numbers.
-Otherwise the cost will be what your pro forma tells you (assuming it's done right) PLUS the cost of your mistakes.
+By working out your costs systematically using a pro forma as a tool, and updating it regularly, and then minimizing mistakes as you go, you can keep your cost as close as possible to your pro forma numbers.
+This is exactly what you want to do.

 If you don't do this, then the cost to build and open your pho restaurant will be whatever plus whatever, add to that some more whatever you didn't know you need, then finally add the cost of the mistakes that you didn't know you will make.